borispovod/crypti-dapps-docs/DAppToolkitOverview.md

   * **logic** - Additional logic for blocks and transactions.
   * **system** - Various system helper functions.

-All modules execute once the `onBind` callback function has been called.
+Modules execute upon calling the `onBind` event handler function.

-Any logic affecting the **blockchain** must only be started when the **onBlockchainLoaded** event has occurred.
+Any logic affecting the **blockchain** should only execute after the `onBlockchainLoaded` event handler function has been called.

 For the sake of simplicity, 90% of your time will be spent within the **contracts** folder.